-New Statewide Fingerprint System Set to Launch on September 24
+New Statewide Fingerprint System was launched on September 24

-(September 21, 2018—CBI—Lakewood, CO)—Based on 2017 legislation, the state is planning to launch the Colorado Applicant Background Services (CABS) program to increase the number of locations where people can obtain civil fingerprints for background checks for Colorado’s 64 professions requiring licensing.
+Based on 2017 legislation, the state has launched the Colorado Applicant Background Services (CABS) program to increase the number of locations where people can obtain civil fingerprints for background checks for Colorado’s 64 professions requiring licensing.

-Two vendors (IdentoGO and Colorado Fingerprinting) have agreed to provide sites—including mobile locations—across Colorado where citizens can obtain their fingerprints for background check purposes.
-The fingerprints will be directly submitted to the Colorado Bureau of Investigation (CBI) for processing, beginning on/or about, Monday, September 24, 2018.
+Two vendors, IdentoGO and Colorado Fingerprinting, have agreed to provide sites—including mobile locations—across Colorado where citizens can obtain their fingerprints for background check purposes.
+The fingerprints will be directly submitted to the Colorado Bureau of Investigation (CBI) for processing.
+Both Vendors are currently offering fingerprinting services across Colorado.

 For a list of locations (including mobile sites), costs, hours of operation, and other details about the process, please contact IdentoGO and/or Colorado Fingerprinting for more information.
 The vendors are working directly with licensing agencies so they can share the process with individuals who require fingerprints for background checks.